Sam Saunders (footballer): Personal life

 Before becoming a professional footballer, Saunders worked as an electrician for the London Underground.
 Looking back in 2011, he remarked "it was a horrible job, but it was money and gave me the opportunity to go out and play.
 I used to start work at half 10 at night and get in at five or six in the morning.
 I would go training in the evening, then go straight into work again.
 When John Still came calling I couldn't say no, even though I had to take a pay cut to get back into football.
 My parents told me they would have my back, which was great, but luckily the gamble paid off.
 I enjoy every second of it and don't want it to stop.
 I appreciate the position I'm in, being able to earn a living from doing something I love".

 Saunders was invited by the Hounslow Chronicle to write a column during Brentford's 2013–14 season, which ran from August 2013 until June 2014.
 Saunders has undertaken occasional television work, appearing on BBC Late Kick Off in April 2014 and as a pundit for Sky Sports' Football League coverage.
 Saunders co-owns custom swimwear company Thomas Royall with fellow footballers Liam Ridgewell and John Terry, though the company went into voluntary liquidation in October 2019.
+As of January 2013, Saunders had bought a stake in his sister's hairdressers and solicited funding from the PFA in order to undertake a "Introduction to Barbering" course.
+While Harry Forrester was a Brentford player, he roomed with Saunders.